synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 See our article "Dirty Motor Oil" for more details about this misconception.

 Since exhaust gases contain harmful by-products, their presence in the crankcase should be minimized.
-Some of these compounds will escape past the rings.

-A clogged or defective PCV valve can contribute to sludge formation.
 If this valve does not operate properly, harmful exhaust gases remain in the crankcase.
-These gases, which contain water, acids, soot, etc., promote sludge formation.

-ENGINE COOLANT (Antifreeze):
+ENGINE COOLANT (Antifreeze)

 Oil and coolant react to form deposits as they experience temperature changes in your engine.
-Some are gooey or gel-like.
-Others are hard, brittle deposits that plug oil passageways, reducing oil flow.
-These two types of deposits guarantee a shortened life for your engine.

-No oil additives available will help solve this problem.
 The only solution is to drain the oil and locate the source of contamination.
-Then, have the mechanical problem repaired.

 Most common cause of sludge problem